YourAva/yourava.github.io/_posts/2024-05-20-assembly-in-linux-intro.md

     ; sys_write
     mov rax, 1                ; sys_write
     mov rdi, 1                ; File descriptor 1 (stdout)
-    mov rsi, userInput        ; Pointer to variable on what to arm

-output
-    mov rdx, userInputLen    	; Length of what's to be outputted. syscall                  	; Call kernel
+    mov rsi, userInput        ; Pointer to variable on what to output mov rdx, userInputLen    	; Length of what's to be outputted. syscall                  	; Call kernel